 - The insured must be aged between 16 and 65 years old (age next birthday)

-This basic health insurance plan protects all Singapore Citizens and Permanent Residents against large hospital bills for life, regardless of age or health condition.
+This basic health insurance plan protects all Singapore Citizens and Permanent Residents against large hospital bills for life, regardless of age or health conditions.
 Those with pre-existing and congenital conditions are covered as well.
 Premiums are paid from your MediSave account.

 NTUC SpecialCare Insurance

 The Ministry of Social and Family Development (MSF) provides various forms of financial assistance under the ComCare banner.
-The eligibility criteria and amount of financial help vary across the schemes; click the respective links for more information.
+The eligibility criteria and amount of financial help vary across the schemes; click the respective links below for more information.